Scientific: Tecoma capensis (formerly Tecomaria capensis)

 USDA 9-11

-Foliage/texture: Pinnately compound leaves with dentate margins, glabrous with prominent veins, gray stems, medium texture
+Foliage/Texture: Pinnately compound leaves with dentate margins, glabrous with prominent veins, gray stems; medium texture.

-Seasonal color: Brilliant orange to deep red during October to March
+Seasonal Color: Brilliant orange to deep red during October to March.

-Light: Full sun to partial shade, avoid reflected light of south and west exposures
+Light: Full sun to partial shade, avoid reflected light of south and west exposures.

-Soil: Tolerant of all but most alkaline soils
+Soil: Tolerant of all but most alkaline soils.

-Pruning: Requires regular hard pruning except during Fall
+Pruning: Requires regular hard pruning except during Fall when flowering.

-Disease and pests: None
+Disease and Pests: None

 Additional comments: Flowers attract hummingbirds.
-Variety aurea (seldom seen in Phoenix) has yellow flowers and tolerates more heat.
-Do not use in combination with Algerian ivy or other groundcovers as this plant will spread rapidly!
-Easily killed by use of glyphosate in summer.
+Variety aurea (seldom seen in Phoenix) has yellow flowers and reportedly tolerates more heat.